Health professional: Mental health

 A mental health professional is a health worker who offers services to improve the mental health of individuals or treat mental illness.
 These include psychiatrists, psychiatry physician assistants, clinical, counseling, and school psychologists, occupational therapists, clinical social workers, psychiatric-mental health nurse practitioners, marriage and family therapists, mental health counselors, as well as other health professionals and allied health professions.
 These health care providers often deal with the same illnesses, disorders, conditions, and issues; however, their scope of practice often differs.
 The most significant difference across categories of mental health practitioners is education and training.
-There are many damaging effects to the health care workers.
+There are many damaging effects on the health care workers.
 Many have had diverse negative psychological symptoms ranging from emotional trauma to very severe anxiety.
 Health care workers have not been treated right and because of that their mental, physical, and emotional health has been affected by it.
-The SAGE author's said that there were 94% of nurses that had experienced at least one PTSD after the traumatic experience.
-Others have experienced nightmares, flashbacks, and short and long term emotional reactions.
+The SAGE authors said that 94% of nurses had experienced at least one PTSD symptom after the traumatic experience.
+Others have experienced nightmares, flashbacks, and short and long-term emotional reactions.
 The abuse is causing detrimental effects on these health care workers.
 Violence is causing health care workers to have a negative attitude toward work tasks and patients, and because of that they are "feeling pressured to accept the order, dispense a product, or administer a medication".
 Sometimes it can range from verbal to sexual to physical harassment, whether the abuser is a patient, patient's families, physician, supervisors, or nurses.